 Relying on Points

-For the full marathon, she holds the time of two hours, 43 minutes and 31 seconds (2:43:31) which she clocked in the Scotiabank Ottawa Marathon back in 2016 which qualified her for her first Olympics in Rio de Janeiro.
+For the full Marathon, she holds the Time of two hours, 43 minutes, and 31 seconds (2:43:31).
+She clocked in the Scotiabank Ottawa Marathon back in 2016, which qualified her for her first Olympics in Rio de Janeiro.

-For the half marathon, she has the time of 1:16:28 which she set in the 2017 edition of the Scotia Bank Ottawa Half Marathon in Canada.
+For the half marathon, she has a time of 1:16:28.
+Which she set in the 2017 edition of the Scotia Bank Ottawa Half Marathon in Canada.

-Known for her resiliency, Tabal is not about to give up on her Tokyo Olympics 2020 dream.
+Known for her resiliency, Mary Joy Tabal is not about to give up on her Tokyo Olympics 2020 dream.